Lawnmower Dog: Plot

 Still seeking an escape, Rick and Morty travel into a little girl's dream to escape Scary Terry.
 After returning to what looks like the same dream, the two also find out that Terry can travel across dreams.
 After building himself a powerful robotic suit, Snuffles changes his name to Snowball and assumes dominance over the household.
 While in a new dream, Rick and Morty are still being chased by Terry.
 The two follow him back into his house and enter his dreams.
 They see that he is fearful of being a failure in his job and save him from being embarrassed in school.
 In return, he helps them return to reality, and in the process, convince Goldenfold to raise Morty's grades.
 Back in the regular world, they find that Snowball has led an army of hyper-intelligent dogs to the verge of global domination over humanity.
 Jerry tries to stop them by urinating on their weapons like a dog, which only causes them to get captured.
 Snowball allows Morty to live by his side while the rest of the world is enslaved at the whim of the dogs.
 While the dogs are subjecting the humans to similar practices that the humans subjected the dogs to, Morty lives in luxury.
 After what Morty perceives to be a year, Rick reappears and reveals to him that the two are actually in Snowball's dream.
-Rick gives Morty kidney failure, making Snowball care for Morty's health.
+Rick gives Morty kidney failure via pills that Morty believes will wake him, making Snowball care for Morty's health.
 Snowball comes out of his dream and realizes that oppressing humans brings heartbreak and cruelty.
 Snowball and the dogs change their plan and decide instead to inhabit a world of their own.

 In the post-credits scene, the old teacher of Scary Terry's class has been replaced by Scary Glenn, a hippie drum player.
 Rick and Scary Terry are sitting as his students, smoking marijuana, satisfied with this change.